MicrosoftDocs/sql-docs/docs/reporting-services/export-a-report-using-url-access.md

 ---
-title: "Export a Report Using URL Access | Microsoft Docs" ms.date: "03/01/2017" ms.prod: reporting-services ms.prod_service: "reporting-services-sharepoint, reporting-services-native" ms.component: "reporting-services"
+title: "Export a Report Using URL Access | Microsoft Docs" ms.date: 03/01/2017 ms.prod: reporting-services ms.prod_service: "reporting-services-sharepoint, reporting-services-native" ms.technology: reporting-services
-ms.reviewer: ""
-ms.suite: "pro-bi"
-ms.custom: ""
-ms.technology:

-ms.tgt_pltfrm: ""
-ms.topic: "article"
+ms.topic: conceptual
 helpviewer_keywords:
   - "formats [Reporting Services], URL rendering"
   - "URL access [Reporting Services], rendering formats" ms.assetid: 6a3b7fc3-3d91-4d12-8371-42ea12e74517
-caps.latest.revision: 42
-author: "markingmyname"
+author: markingmyname
-ms.author: "maghan"
+ms.author: maghan
-manager: "kfile"
 ---
 # Export a Report Using URL Access
   You can optionally specify the format in which to render a report by using the *rs:Format* URL parameter.
 The HTML4.0 and HTM5 formats (rendering extension) will render in the browser and for other formats, the browser will prompt to save the report output to a local file.